aimee-mcneil-melville/ToDo-Full-Stack/README.md

 11. Edit the description of the package.json to "a utility library".

-12. run `npm install colors js-object-pretty-print node-emoji --save-dev` in the terminal.
+12. Run `npm install colors js-object-pretty-print node-emoji --save-dev` in the terminal.

   This installs the packages that the assert function depends on, its "dependencies".
 Check your package.json.
 Has anything changed?

-13. run the tests by running `node test/test.js` in the terminal.
+13. Run the tests by running `node test/test.js` in the terminal.
 Do they still pass?
 Fix them if they don't.

 14. Now perform your commit workflow and push to your new repo: `git status`, `git add .`, `git commit -m "initial"`